huggingface/blog/leaderboard-finbench.md

 Throughout the evaluation process on the Open FinLLM Leaderboard, several models have demonstrated exceptional capabilities across various financial tasks.

 As of the latest evaluation:
-- **Best model**: GPT-4 and Llama3.1 have consistently outperformed other models in many tasks, showing high accuracy and robustness in interpreting financial sentiment.
+- **Best model**: GPT-4 and Llama 3.1 have consistently outperformed other models in many tasks, showing high accuracy and robustness in interpreting financial sentiment.
-- **Surprising Results**: The **Forecasting(FO)** task, focused on stock movement predictions, showed that smaller models, such as **Llama3.1-7b, internlm-7b**,often outperformed larger models, for example Llama3.1-70b, in terms of accuracy and MCC.
+- **Surprising Results**: The **Forecasting(FO)** task, focused on stock movement predictions, showed that smaller models, such as **Llama-3.1-7b, internlm-7b**,often outperformed larger models, for example Llama-3.1-70b, in terms of accuracy and MCC.
 This suggests that model size does not necessarily correlate with better performance in financial forecasting, especially in tasks where real-time market data and nuanced sentiment analysis are critical.
 These results highlight the importance of evaluating models based on task-specific performance rather than relying solely on size or general-purpose benchmarks.

-## **Acknowledgments**
+## Acknowledgments

 We would like to thank our sponsors, including The Linux Foundation, for their generous support in making the Open FinLLM Leaderboard possible.
 Their contributions have helped us build a platform that serves the financial AI community and advances the evaluation of financial language models.